Downtown Rochester: Economy

 As the hub of the metropolitan economy, Downtown Rochester is home to many of the region's largest employers.
 The corporate headquarters of ESL Federal Credit Union, Eastman Kodak, Frontier Communications, and several other companies are located in or around downtown.
 In addition, Chase Bank, Bank of America, Carestream, and Charter Spectrum have large branch offices located downtown.

 Downtown is also home to the Rochester City Government, the Rochester City School District, and the offices for Monroe County, as well as the city, county and federal courts for the region.

 In 2014, Hart's Local Grocers opened in Downtown Rochester, next to the Little Theatre.
-Hearts was the first full service grocery store to open in over 20 years.
+Harts was the first full-service grocery store to open in over 20 years.

 Transportation

 RTS Transit Center on Clinton Ave. and Saint Paul St.

 Louise M. Slaughter Rochester Station on Central Ave.

 Downtown Rochester acts as the hub for the Rochester-Genesee Regional Transit Service.
 Almost all public transportation in the metropolitan area passes through the RTS transit center.
 Opened in 2014, the transit center is a 40-gate climate controlled hub for nearly every RGRTA/RTS line in existence.

 Intercity passenger rail service (Amtrak) is accessible via Louise M. Slaughter Rochester Station on central avenue several blocks north of the inner loop; Rochester is currently served by the Empire Service, Maple Leaf and Lake Shore Limited routes.
 Greyhound, Trailways, Peter Pan and Megabus lines run from the same location to other large metros throughout the northeast.
 A new, multilevel intermodal transportation center (for both intercity bus and train travel) was constructed and opened in 2017.
 The station is nearly 8 times larger than the former station built in 1978, with concessions, a large, airy main concourse and elevated platforms intended to one day handle higher-speed rail.
 Currently the station is serviced by Amtrak, taxi and two RTS routes.
 Phase 2 plans call for both intercity bus (which currently stop across the street) and train traffic to be routed through this same terminal, which is closely modeled after the original 1914 New York Central Railroad Station (also known as Bragdon Station) that was torn down mid-20th century and is named in honor of former longtime Congresswomen Louise Slaughter.